-The spleen’s main functions are to filter the blood and help defend the body against pathogens.
+The spleen is a small organ at the top of the abdomen.
+It filters the blood and helps defend the body against pathogens.
 In this article, we will explain its anatomy, what it does, and what happens when it goes wrong.

 The spleen has long been a source of interest and mystery.
 The Ancient Greeks thought it existed to keep the liver clean.
 In medieval times, people saw it as the source of “black bile” and melancholy, while writings from the 1600s refer to it as a source of joviality.

 Some considered it useless and believed it was best removed if diseased.
 It was only in the 20th century that doctors started to understand what the spleen really does.

 The spleen plays a key role in the body’s immune response, which involves defending the body against pathogens, and in the hematological system, which relates to the various components of blood.

 The spleen is located behind ribs

 Below is a 3D model of the spleen, which is fully interactive.